db-cs-students/mission-to-mars-documentation-ark/README.md

 # Team Reflection
 The body of our design turned out really well but we still have a couple minor problems.
-The lid doesn't fully fit on the case due to the battery pack connector
+The lid doesn't fully fit on the case due to the battery pack connector wires and the pieces to hold the lid on don't fit, but we've problem solved by using tape to hold it in place and secure the micro-bit.
+.
 # Design
 ![Design](Design.JPG)